-- 1. Assist the center director in preparing the center occupational safety and health plan and implement the plan. - 2.
-Provide orientation and training to students and staff on the center safety and health plan. - 3.
+- 1. Assist the Center Director in preparing the center Occupational Safety and Health Plan and implement the plan. - 2.
+Provide orientation and training to students and staff on the center Safety and Health Plan. - 3.
 Promote safety campaigns on center to reduce accidents and injuries. - 4.
 Inspect all center areas for safety and health violations. - 5.
 Ensure that personal protective equipment (PPE) is worn in the trade programs to comply with OSHA standards. - 6.
 Complete all required accident and injury reports in full compliance with the PRH and OSHA regulations. - 7.
-Advise the center director of safety and health concerns. - 8.
-Facilitate required occupational safety and health committee meetings; retain meeting minutes for 3 years and make them available upon request. - 9.
+Advise the Center Director of safety and health concerns. - 8.
+Facilitate required Occupational Safety and Health Committee meetings; retain meeting minutes for three years and make them available upon request. - 9.
 Coordinate with other safety and health staff (e.g., nurse, maintenance supervisor, CTT/education instructors, and others) to ensure a safe and healthful environment in which to live, work, and train. - 10.
 Retain exposure monitoring results on center for 30 years in accordance with 29 CFR 1910.1020, Access to Employee Exposure and Medical Records.

 R5.
-Center Occupational Safety and Health Orientation and Training
+Center Occupational Safety and Health Orientation and Training c.
+Ongoing Staff Training